Timer too close

 • Check for Under-voltage detected! errors / make sure to use a good and adequate power supply

-• Do not run data lines (USB, UART, CANBUS) close to and in parallel to high current lines like heaters or steppers.
+• Do not run data lines (USB, UART, CANBUS) close to or in parallel with high current lines such as heaters or steppers.
 Use high quality cables (shielded / ferrite core).
-Keep such cables as short as possible
+Keep such cables as short as possible.

 • Ensure sufficient cooling of the host’s SBC to avoid CPU throttling due to overheating